 Can your company value its data?
 It’s probably precious, but who can tell how much is it worth?
-The data value can grow every moment, by gaining more insights about customers, by selling it to the other parties, or by producing more data on your company’s own.
+The data value can grow every moment by gaining more insights about customers, selling it to other parties, or by producing more data on your company’s own.
 Thanks to the below data monetization examples, we can make your business start treating information as an asset and gain benefits from taking its value to the maximum.

 Data monetization use cases

 We already mentioned it before, but we’re going to say it over and over again – data monetization pays off.
 If you’re a company that operates on customers’ data, you probably know that already.
 But if you don’t believe us, here are a few real-life data monetization examples of how companies can make profits from the analysis of data value.

 Companies like Google and Amazon are known of platforms that make the shopping experience easier for customers around the world.
 You type the known address, and you search items for purchase.
 But there is more to that for the mentioned companies.
 They continue optimising their platform’s experience through data, which they reinvest into their platform.
 Creating new data-based features such as reviews, suggestions and personalized content makes more customers come back to the platform.
 More customers mean more companies willing to promote their products through Google and Amazon enriched with data, which produces more data.
 Data production helps keep their platforms relevant.

 Data monetization use cases are all around us, and here’s another piece of proof.
 Uber, one of the most popular ridesharing services, knows the location of its user’s thanks to GPS but also based on their pick-up and drop-off locations.
 With users’ permission, Uber may sell this data to other businesses.
 Other companies use this data to provide different vouchers, promotions or discounts that encourage consumers to spend money on their products.
 Now, with Uber Eats, it is even more visible.
 Personalized messages, with information tailored to the specific customer about the discount, help both businesses profit from it.